2022 Pay with GasBuddy Review: Yes, You Can Legitimately Save Money Every Time You Fill

 Also, this dilemma is only a factor if you actually have cash on you.
 If you do, it is probably a better idea to pay cash and get that discount.
 However, if you don’t, then I don’t see any harm in using your GasBuddy card instead.

 Final Thoughts on Pay with GasBuddy

-With all that said, if you don’t have a credit card that puts a premium on gas, Pay with GasBuddy could be a great option for saving at the pump.
-Given its wide acceptance, ease of use, and now two reward options, I can honestly say I’ll be taking my Pay with GasBuddy card along with me for many future road trips.
+With all that said, if you don’t have a credit card that puts a premium on gas and don’t live in an area that charges more to use cards, Pay with GasBuddy could be a good option for saving at the pump given its wide acceptance, ease of use, and GasBack offers.
+Therefore, I’ll still be taking my Pay with GasBuddy card along with me for future road trips.

 Pay with Gasbuddy securely connects to your bank account using the API Plaid.
 Moreover, the card can only be used at gas pumps, limiting the potential impact should your card number become compromised.